-The Pupil Premium is a government initiative designed to address the achievement gap between those pupils that are deemed to be from a disadvantaged background.
-It is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
+The Pupil Premium is a government initiative designed to address the achievement gap for those pupils that are deemed to be from a disadvantaged background.
+It is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to close the gap between them and their peers.
 It is provided for those pupils that have been on free school meals at any point in the last 6 years, or those children that have been looked after continuously for at least 6 months.
 Pupil premium funding is available to both mainstream and non-mainstream schools, such as special schools and pupil referral units.

 In the 2018 to 2019 financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 £1,320 for pupils in reception to year 6